bcgov/indy-sdk/samples/rest-wallet/README.md

 sqlite>
 ```

-In the above example the DRF token is "71bee00fa76f08e5f17ceed783a9addd2619bc21" for my superuser (ian).
+In the above example the DRF token is "71bee00fa76f08e5f17ceed783a9addd2619bc21" for my superuser (wall-e).

 I can issue the following request using httpie: